cerbos/wit-adapter/README.md

 We build steps are:
 1. build the ePDP as usual but with the `wit-bindgen` crate dependency.
 2. build a stub for the wall clock `now` function to satisfy the wasm module import.
 (We can’t yet convert a module import to a component import, which would be the ideal solution)
-3. link the ePDP module with the stub module and create a component with the embedded interface:
+3. link the ePDP module with the stub module and create a component with this simple interface:
 ```wit
 package cerbos-hub:epdp;